system76/docs/_articles/pop-recovery.md

 Once the recovery operating system has opened, the <u>Pop Installer</u> will start automatically.
 If the system needs reinstalled, go ahead and continue the installation steps as demonstrated [here](/articles/install-pop/).

 If files need copied off before reinstall, open the <u>Files</u> program to get access to the existing install.
-If the existing install is encrypted, please see these [instructions](#encrypted-disk) below.
+If the existing install is encrypted, please see the [encrypted disk](#encrypted-disk) instructions below.

 ### Repair

 If the existing system needs repaired, then click the **Install Pop!_OS** in the top left, and choose **quit**.

-To get access to the existing drive to run [package manager repair commands](/articles/package-manager/), the following commands will need run:
+To get access to the existing drive to run package manager [repair commands](/articles/package-manager/), the following commands will need run:

 First, press <kbd><i class="fl-ubuntu"></i></kbd>/<kbd><span class="fl-pop-key"></span></kbd>+<kbd>T</kbd> to open a terminal, then type this command: